-Native culture is woven into the fabric of our state: Wisconsin is home to eleven sovereign nations, each with their own distinct traditions and cultural heritage.
-From natural attractions to museums, businesses to events, tribal culture permeates the travel landscape in Wisconsin, and opportunities to engage with it have never been more abundant.
+Native culture is woven into the fabric of our state: Wisconsin is home to 11 federally recognized tribes, each with their own distinct traditions and cultural heritage.
+From natural attractions to museums, businesses to events, Native culture permeates the travel landscape in Wisconsin, and opportunities to engage with it are abundant.

-Want to learn more about Wisconsin’s Native culture, but not sure where to start?
-Check out this visual guide for an intro to each tribe, as well as highlights on Native experiences, shopping, casinos and more.
+Want to learn more about Native culture in Wisconsin, but not sure where to start?
+Check out this guide to experiencing Native American culture throughout the state.

 Tribes in Wisconsin

-Wisconsin is home to the largest number of Native American tribes east of the Mississippi River.
-These are the 11 federally recognized tribes in Wisconsin:
+Wisconsin is home to one of the largest number of Native American Tribes east of the Mississippi River.
+These are the 11 federally-recognized Tribes in Wisconsin:

 - Bad River Band of Lake Superior Chippewa